Omega-Cube/omeganoc/README.md

 STEP 6 : SET ADMIN USER PASSWORD
 --------------------------------

-At this stage you should be able to access Omega Noc at http://<host>:<port>
-(or whatever address / port you configured in step 4).
+At this stage you should be able to access Omega Noc at http://myserver:5555 (or whatever address / port you configured in step 4).
 Omega Noc default user credentials are:

-         username : admin
+         username: admin
-         password : admin
+         password: admin

 Don't forget to login and change this for a more secure password.